wikimedia/cloud-toolforge-ingress-admission-controller/README.md

 * Push the image to the internal repo: `root@tools-docker-builder-06:~# docker push docker-registry.tools.wmflabs.org/ingress-admission:latest`
 * On a control plane node as root (or as a cluster-admin user), with a checkout of the repo there somewhere (in a home directory is probably great), as root or admin user on Kubernetes, run `root@tools-k8s-control-1:# ./get-cert.sh`
 * Then run `root@tools-k8s-control-1:# ./ca-bundle.sh`, which will insert the right ca-bundle in the service.yaml manifest.
-* Now run `root@tools-k8s-control-1:# kubectl create -f service.yaml` to launch it in the cluster.
+* Now run `root@tools-k8s-control-1:# kubectl apply -f service.yaml` to launch it in the cluster.

+## Updating the certs

+Certificates created with the Kubernetes API are valid for one year.
+When upgrading Kubernetes (or whenever necessary) it is wise to rotate the certs for this service.
+To do so simply run (as cluster admin or root@control host) `root@tools-k8s-control-1:# ./get-cert.sh`.
+That will recreate the cert secret.
+Then delete the existing pods to ensure that the golang web services are serving the new cert.